 The way most photographers deal with underexposure is to push their film.
 Pushing is a process where the developer leaves the film in the developer for a longer period of time, hoping that the developer will permeate between the cracks and find more developable grains than it would be able to under normal circumstances.

 Pushing film does develop more grains.
-But it cannot not recover the lost shadow detail.
+But it cannot recover the lost shadow detail.
 In cases of extreme overexposure, the shadows will just start to look mushy no matter what you try to do to recapture that detail.

 Pushing film also increases the appearance of contrast on the negative.
 The highlight sections of the image will become more dense the longer they’re in the developer for, which reduces the amount of light that can pass through when printing or scanning the film.
 Many photographers love the look of contrasty negatives, and intentionally push their film 1 or more stops to achieve this look specifically.